irshad-js/ucRTOS/README.md

 ### Windows Simulator with Visual Studio 2017

+** Note: The Simulator does not work properly on Windows 10.
+It can be compiled and run but the timings are incorrect.
+Therefore it is suggested using Windows 7 **

 The LCD simulation is based on the wxWidgets GUI Library which is included as a sub repository.
 Before you are able to build the simulator you need to clone and build wxWidgets first:

 #### Cloning wxWidgets subrepository